Atharv100ask/Movie-Meter/README.md

 - Verify Google OAuth credentials are set in backend `.env`
 - Check that redirect URIs match in Google Console

-## Contributing

-This is a CS 480 class project.
-For any issues or suggestions, please contact the development team.

 ## License

 This project is created for educational purposes as part of CS 480 coursework.